Have you ever wanted to help children, but didn't know how? Become a Volunteer!

 County of Orange Social Services Agency

-Parking is available on Sycamore Street at the rear of the building.
-Refreshments will be served.
-For more information on orientation meetings, contact the Volunteer Coordinator.
+Free parking is available.
+The entrance is on the east side of the building (right side if looking at the building from Warner Avenue).
+For more information on the orientation meetings, contact the Volunteer & Outreach Manager Christopher Avventino at (714) 825-3244.
 You may also complete the Social Services Agency Volunteer Application.

 Orangewood Children and Family Center

 Orangewood Children and Family Center is a temporary home to children between the ages of 2 days to 18 years.
 Volunteers may decide which age group best complements their interest and talents.
 As an OCFC volunteer you will be helping to individualize the services provided by our professional staff and enrich our programs with your specific interest and skills.

 - Assist in on-site school classrooms or field trips

 - Interact with children in the cottages where they reside

 - Assist in recreation and craft activity